zachcp/datalevin/planner.md

 3. Plan space enumeration

 We will use dynamic programming to exhaustively search for the optimal plan.
 Bushy plan trees will be considered.
-The emueration algorithm will be connected subgraph driven, e.g. [3]
+The emueration algorithm will be connected subgraph driven and bottom-up, e.g. [3]

 4. Triple store specific consideration